About

 Nicola Nosengo

-Freelance science journalist.
-Partner of the science communication agency formicablu.
+FACTA’s co-founder and partner.
+Science and tech journalist with +20 years of experience.
 Editor of Nature Regional Editions.
-Journalist contributor to various international and national newspapers and communicator for national research bodies, such as ASI, and international ones, such as EPFL in Lausanne.
+Former contributor to various international and national newspapers.
 Author of four popular science books and several television programs for RAI.
-Co-founder and partner of FACTA.

 Data analysis & Digital production